 4.2.
-Payment of Donuts Fees.
-On the Effective Date, Registrar shall establish a cash deposit account in US Dollars for the Donuts TLDs (“Payment Balance”), which initial deposit amount will be mutually agreed upon by the Parties prior to the Effective Date.
-Fees will be deducted directly from Registrar’s Payment Balance immediately upon receipt of any application or command for any service provided by Donuts.
+Payment of Identity Digital Fees.
+On the Effective Date, Registrar shall establish a cash deposit account in US Dollars for the Identity Digital TLDs (“Payment Balance”), which initial deposit amount will be mutually agreed upon by the Parties prior to the Effective Date.
+Fees will be deducted directly from Registrar’s Payment Balance immediately upon receipt of any application or command for any service provided by Identity Digital .
 Registrar may make further deposits to the Payment Balance at any time and for any amount.
-Donuts may also require Registrar to make further deposits to the Payment Balance in accordance with the Payment Policy as amended from time to time by Donuts and attached hereto as Exhibit D. Registrar hereby expressly consents to Donuts’ collection of the Fees as a deduction of the Payment Balance, including without limitation reimbursing Donuts (directly or through deduction of the Payment Balance) for any Variable Registry-Level Fees paid by Donuts to ICANN identified in and pursuant to Section 6.3 of the Registry Agreement.
+Identity Digital may also require Registrar to make further deposits to the Payment Balance in accordance with the Payment Policy as amended from time to time by Identity Digital and attached hereto as Exhibit D. Registrar hereby expressly consents to Identity Digital’s collection of the Fees as a deduction of the Payment Balance, including without limitation reimbursing Identity Digital (directly or through deduction of the Payment Balance) for any Variable Registry-Level Fees paid by Identity Digital to ICANN identified in and pursuant to Section 6.3 of the Registry Agreement.

 4.2.1.
 Payment Balance Thresholds.
-Donuts will notify Registrar of the applicable Payment Balance thresholds set forth in the Payment Policy (“Applicable Thresholds”).
+Identity Digital will notify Registrar of the applicable Payment Balance thresholds set forth in the Payment Policy (“Applicable Thresholds”).
 It is Registrar’s sole responsibility to monitor the Registrar Admin Website, maintain its Payment Balance, and understand and monitor the Applicable Thresholds.
 A transaction by Registrar through the Registry System shall indicate acknowledgement and agreement to such thresholds.
-Donuts may change the Applicable Thresholds based on Donuts’ evaluation of objective criteria (applied consistently to all Donuts Accredited Registrars) affecting Registrar’s ability to pay or usage of the Registry System, on thirty (30) days’ written notice to Registrar.
-Notwithstanding anything to the contrary, should Registrar fail to keep the Payment Balance above the Applicable Threshold, Registrar: (i) will be deemed to have materially breached this Agreement and will no longer be a “Donuts Accredited Registrar”, and Donuts may take immediate action to remove you from the Registrar Admin Website, all associated Donuts systems, and cease all Registry Services; (ii) must immediately pay all outstanding Fees owed to Donuts; and (iii) in addition to other available remedies under this Agreement, Donuts may charge interest on all outstanding Fees owed to Donuts at (A) one percent (1%) per month or (B) the maximum interest rate allowable by law.
+Identity Digital may change the Applicable Thresholds based on Identity Digital’s evaluation of objective criteria (applied consistently to all Identity Digital Accredited Registrars) affecting Registrar’s ability to pay or usage of the Registry System, on thirty (30) days’ written notice to Registrar.
+Notwithstanding anything to the contrary, should Registrar fail to keep the Payment Balance above the Applicable Threshold, Registrar: (i) will be deemed to have materially breached this Agreement and will no longer be a “Identity Digital Accredited Registrar”, and Identity Digital may take immediate action to remove you from the Registrar Admin Website, all associated Identity Digital systems, and cease all Registry Services; (ii) must immediately pay all outstanding Fees owed to Identity Digital ; and (iii) in addition to other available remedies under this Agreement, Identity Digital may charge interest on all outstanding Fees owed to Identity Digital at (A) one percent (1%) per month or (B) the maximum interest rate allowable by law.

 4.2.2.
-Registrar Statements Donuts shall provide monthly statements to Registrar indicating monthly activity for the Registrar for services rendered and Fees due for each Donuts TLD; provided, however, that the terms and conditions of this Agreement shall continue to govern the payment of such Fees.
+Registrar Statements Identity Digital shall provide monthly statements to Registrar indicating monthly activity for the Registrar for services rendered and Fees due for each Identity Digital TLD; provided, however, that the terms and conditions of this Agreement shall continue to govern the payment of such Fees.
 Registrar is solely responsible for monitoring and reviewing the monthly statements to confirm their accuracy.
-Upon request, Donuts will provide such monthly statements to Registrar at an email of choice.
+Upon request, Identity Digital will provide such monthly statements to Registrar at an email of choice.

 4.3.
 Taxes.
 Unless indicated otherwise, the Fees hereunder do not include any sales, use, value-added or similar tax or interest imposed by any jurisdiction.
 Registrar shall be responsible for the collection and payment of such taxes or interest related to domain name registrations, if any.